BioinfoNet/OpenScienceKE/README.md

-# A Friendly Github Intro
+# A Friendly Github Introduction
 This is a friendly introduction to making open, version-controlled, and collaborative projects using Github.

 You are invited to fork this repo and use our materials-- please let us know what you do with them and how it goes!